rustielin/Blockchain-Notes/note7.md

 only solution as of now would be to use **homomorphic encryption**, but such technology is still being designed.

-Essential Properties of Killer Blockchain Apps {#essential-properties-of-killer-blockchain-apps .unnumbered}
+Essential Properties of Killer Blockchain Apps
 ==============================================

 With so many use cases of Ethereum and blockchain technology, it is